zhanymkanov/fastapi-best-practices/README.md

 - If the frequency and location of the files feels random, then your project structure is bad.

-Although, the project structure, where we separate files by their type (e.g. api, crud, models, schemas) presented by [@tiangolo](https://github.com/tiangolo) is perfect for microservices or projects with fewer scopes, we couldn't fit it into our monolith with a lot of domains and modules.
+Although, the project structure, where we separate files by their type (e.g. api, crud, models, schemas) presented by [@tiangolo](https://github.com/tiangolo) is good for microservices or projects with fewer scopes, we couldn't fit it into our monolith with a lot of domains and modules.
 Structure that I found more scalable and evolvable is inspired by Netflix's [Dispatch](https://github.com/Netflix/dispatch) with some little modifications.
 ```